 Annual base auctions are held in May for delivery years that are three years in the future.
 Effective January 31, 2010, First, Second, and Third Incremental Auctions are conducted 20, 10, and three months prior to the delivery year.
-In 2023, the 2023/2024 RPM Third Incremental Auction was conducted.
+In the first three months of 2024, the 2024/2025 RPM Third Incremental Auction was conducted.
 The 2024/2025 RPM Base Residual Auction was conducted in 2022, but the results were not posted until February 27, 2023, due to an issue with the DPL South reliability requirement.
-The 2025/2026 RPM Base Residual Auction was scheduled for June 2023 but postponed until June 2024.
-In 2024, 2025 RPM Base Residual Auction was scheduled for June 2023 but postponed until June 2024.
+The Commission orders addressing the issue with the DPL South reliability requirement were reversed on appeal.
+Commission action on the matter is pending.
+As a result, final prices for the 2024/2025 have not been approved.
+The 2025/2026 RPM Base Residual Auction was scheduled for June 2023 but postponed until June 2024 and then postponed again until July 2024.